data2health/contributor-attribution-model/docs/source/info_model/classes/agent.rst

 * **Person Contributions in Organizations**:

     * If the person making a contribution is acting as a member of an organization, this MAY be captured using the *organizationalContext* attribute of the Contribution class.
 Alternatively, the Organization itself may be indicated as the agent making the contribution.

-* **Organization Membership:**

-    * The details of a Person’s membership in an Organization (dates they were active, roles/status they held, etc.) could support advanced queries relating contributions to organizational membership (e.g. “Find all contributions made in 2014 by persons who were members of organization X that year”).
-Details about organizational membership are not yet represented in the CAM, but this capability may be added in the future, and for now implementations can define their own models to support these use cases.

 * **Extensions to the Person Class**:

     * As noted above, this minimal Person model is meant to be extended with additional attributes by implementations as needed to suit their requirements.
 Examples of information that may be useful include given and family name, date of birth, employer, organizational memberships, professional titles, etc.  We recommend looking to community standards such as `FOAF <http://www.foaf-project.org/>`_ to provide modeling constructs here, to facilitate data sharing and interoperability.

+* **Membership in Organizations:**

+    * The details of a Person’s membership in an Organization (dates they were active, roles/status they held, etc.) could support advanced queries relating contributions to organizational membership (e.g. “Find all contributions made in 2014 by persons who were members of organization X that year”).
+Details about organizational membership are not yet represented in the CAM, but this capability may be added in the future, and for now implementations can define their own models to support these use cases.

 .. _organization: